Camille Serme

-Camille Serme (born 4 April 1989 in Créteil) is a former professional squash player from France.
+Camille Serme (born 4 April 1989) is a French professional squash player.
 She reached a career-high world ranking of World No. 2 in February 2017.

 Career

-As a junior player, Camille Serme won three European Junior Championship titles in 2006, 2007 and 2008.
-And she was runner-up of the World Junior Championships in 2007 in Hong Kong against Raneem El Weleily.
+As a junior player, Camille Serme won three consecutive European Junior Championship titles, in 2006, 2007 and 2008.
+She was runner-up at the World Junior Championships in 2007 in Hong Kong against Raneem El Weleily.